daern91/payment-engine/README.md

 ## TODO

+Given the short time-frame for this little toy there are plenty of things I'd like to improve.
+However, all tests are green and it's fully functional.
+If I find more time I'd like to continue with the list below.

 - [ ] Add unit tests
 - [ ] Add benchmark testing (maybe with [criterion](https://docs.rs/criterion/latest/criterion/))
 - [ ] Look into threading and/or async for web server.
 E.g. we could use one thread for reading, one for processing, one for writing, and use send the data between them through channels.